-I am a first year PhD Student in the Technology and Social Behavior program at Northwestern University, which is a joint degree in Computer Science and Communications.
-I currently work with Darren Gergle, studying collaboration and coordination dynamics across different langugae speaking peer-production and collective action communities.
+I am a second year PhD Student in the Computer Science and Communications departments at Northwestern University.
+I currently work with Darren Gergle and Aaron Shaw, studying collaboration and coordination dynamics across different language speaking peer-production and collective action communities.

 My research leverages both qualitative and quantitative methodologies in order to describe complex human behavior, interactions, relationships, and ovarching social mechanisms with both breadth and depth.
 I combine "big-data" and graph based analytical techniques, machine learning and natural language processing, and qualitative coding.
 I prefer to program in program in Python and UNIX.